Ukrainian diaspora: Within the Soviet Union and Eastern Europe

 In all these countries, Ukrainians had the status of a minority nation with their own socio-cultural organisations, schools, and press.
-The degree of these rights varied from country to country.
-They were greatest in Yugoslavia.
+The degree of these rights varied within the region.
+Yugoslavia granted Ukrainians the most rights.

 The largest Ukrainian diaspora was in Poland.
 It consisted of those Ukrainians, which were left in the western parts of Galicia that after the Second World War remained in Poland and had not emigrated to the Ukrainian SSR or resettled, and those who were resettled to the western and northern parts of Poland, which before the Second World War had been part of Germany.

 Ukrainians in Czechoslovakia lived in the Prešov Region, which can be considered Ukrainian ethnographic territory, and had substantial rights.
 The Ukrainians in the Prešov Region had their own church organisation.

 Ukrainians in Romania lived in the Romanian parts of Bukovina and the Maramureş Region, as well as in scattered settlements throughout Romania.

-Ukrainians in Yugoslavia lived primarily in Bancka and Srem regions of Vojvodina and Bosnia.
+Ukrainians in Yugoslavia lived primarily in Bačka and Srem regions of Vojvodina and Bosnia.
 These Ukrainians had their own church organisation as the Eparchy of Križevci.